wealthkernel/api-documentation-guides/docs/transactions/Basics.md

 **Adjustment**: Used in order to rectify errors.

 **Buy**: Represents the purchase of a security.
-It will include the secutity ISIN code, the quantity and price of the trade and any other charges applied to the trade if any.
+It will include the security ISIN code, the quantity and price of the trade and any other charges applied to the trade if any.
 When the trade has executed the transaction remains in `Matched` state until it is `Settled`.

 **Sell**: Represents the sale of a security.
-It will include the secutity ISIN code, the quantity and price of the trade and any other charges applied to the trade if any.
+It will include the security ISIN code, the quantity and price of the trade and any other charges applied to the trade if any.
 When the trade has executed the transaction remains in `Matched` state until it is `Settled`.

 **Deposit**: A deposit made directly from the client’s bank account to WealthKernel.